This post may contain affiliate links. Please see my disclosure policy for details.

-This art deco building was Stalin’s “gift” to Warsaw and is focal high rise building which can be seen from all over the city.
+This art deco building was Stalin’s “gift” to Warsaw and is a focal high-rise building that can be seen from all over the city.

-Beyond having a peak inside, it’s a really pleasant place to come and have a walk around in the gardens outside.
+Beyond having a peek inside, it’s a really pleasant place to come and have a walk around in the gardens outside.

 Where to eat in Warsaw

 Something which is unique to Warsaw and should be on every travellers bucket list when in the capital of Poland, is the Milk Bar.